Simple daily disciplines – little productive actions, repeated consistently over time – add up to the difference between failure and success.

 – Jeff Olson, The Slight Edge

-Habits creep up on us without much thought at all.
+Habits creep up on us without much thought at all because they become our routine.

-That’s why it’s important to look at your habits and decide if they’re helpful or not.
+That’s why it’s important to pause and think about whether your habits are helpful or not.

 So, here they are – 11 habits you need to stop…